3-Dimensional TQFTs From Non-Semisimple Modular Categories: Closed 3-manifold invariants

 \begin{theorem} If $\calC$ is twist non-degenerate, if $M$ is a closed connected 3-manifold, and if $T$ is an admissible closed bichrome graph inside $M$, then

 is a topological invariant of the pair $(M,T)$, with $L$ being a surgery presentation of $M$ given by a red $\ell$-component link of signature $\sigma(L)$ inside $S^3$. \end{theorem}

 \begin{proof} The proof follows the argument of Reshetikhin and Turaev, showing that the quantity $\calD^{-1 - \ell} \delta^{- \sigma(L)} F'_{\intL,\rmt}(L \cup T)$ remains unchanged under orientation reversal of components of $L$ and under Kirby moves \cite{RT91}.
 First of all, Proposition \ref{P:orient} implies $F'_{\intL,\rmt}(L \cup T)$ is independent of the choice of the orientation of the surgery link $L$.
-Then, thanks to Proposition \ref{P:slide}, $F'_{\intL,\rmt}(L \cup T)$ is also invariant under handle slides, known as Kirby II moves.
-Finally, the invariance of $\rmL'_{\calC,\Tideal}(M,T)$ under stabilizations, known as Kirby I moves, follows from the choice of the normalization factor $\calD^{-1 - \ell} \delta^{- \sigma(L)}$, which is made possible by the twist non-degeneracy of $\calC$. \end{proof}
+Then, thanks to Proposition \ref{P:slide}, $F'_{\intL,\rmt}(L \cup T)$ is also invariant under handle slides, known as Kirby II moves\footnote{A Kirby II move corresponds to a special case of the edge slide operation, when the edge being slid is a red surgery component.}.
+Finally, the invariance of $\rmL'_{\calC,\Tideal}(M,T)$ under stabilizations, known as Kirby I moves\footnote{A Kirby I move corresponds to the creation or removal of a disjoint unknotted red surgery component of framing $\pm1$.}, follows from the choice of the normalization factor $\calD^{-1 - \ell} \delta^{- \sigma(L)}$, which is made possible by the twist non-degeneracy of $\calC$. \end{proof}

 We call $\rmL'_{\calC,\Tideal}$ the \textit{renormalized Lyubashenko invariant of admissible closed 3-manifolds}.
 Recall that $\intL$ is unique up to scalar, and $\rmL'_{\calC,\Tideal}$ depends both on the choice of the normalization of $\intL$ and on the choice of $\rmt$.